 From its founding, The Family Business Consulting Group was intended to be a connected community of highly skilled and collegial practitioners dedicated to the service of family enterprise around the world.

-Today, FBCG consultants collaborate in many ways: working with clients, developing articles and other educational resources, learning in peer groups, from formalized mentoring relationships, and on teams and task forces that help advance areas of practice for the benefit of clients.
+Today, FBCG consultants collaborate in many ways: working with clients, creating educational resources, developing workshops, sharing in peer groups and learning through formalized mentorships.
+We also work together on teams and task forces that help advance areas of practice for the benefit of clients.
 The advent of technologies like video conferencing and cloud computing have made things easier.

 In the early days, however, the founders put a stake in the ground that building this culture would be a priority.

 The following is an excerpt from FBCG’s “Autobiography” history book celebrating our 25th anniversary.

 Members of the firm were initially spread primarily between Chicago and Atlanta, and later across North America and the world.
 Everyone had their own offices.

 Our headquarters and staff were small.
 The challenge of building a strong organization and shared culture was daunting.
 In the beginning, there was no internet.
 Conference calls were rare and expensive.
 Phone, fax and face-to-face were our primary means of communication.

 From the start, it was determined that the group would meet quarterly, alternating between Atlanta and Chicago determined by season.
 The ownership group would meet before the entire group convened to discuss business development, then focused on building relationships within the group.
 Founder Craig Aronoff called quarterly meetings our “virtual office building” where we could all be and work together.